-Shortly after America’s entrance into World War I, the United States government took a series of steps to aid in the war effort.
-These included the creation of various agencies and committees, as well as the passage of a groundbreaking act.
+Shortly after America’s entrance into World War I, the United States government took unprecedented steps to ensure the American public supported the war effort.
+These steps included the creation of various agencies and committees, as well as the passage of controversial new law.

-The National War Labor Board was established in 1918 to help settle any labor disputes or arguments that might arise in the workplace.
-The Board supported an eight-hour work day, equal pay for women, and the right for workers to organize themselves and to bargain collectively for their rights.
+The National War Labor Board was established in 1918 to settle labor disputes.
+The Board supported an 8-hour work day, equal pay for women, and the right for workers to organize themselves and to bargain collectively for their rights.
 Despite these positions, the Board was not in favor of laborers going on strike, as it was seen as a disruption.

 From 1917 to 1919, the Committee on Public Information was actively in operation to influence public opinion and swing it in support of the war.
-The goal of the committee was a crucial one, and it relied heavily on propaganda to encourage people to either enlist in the war effort or generate enthusiasm through participation efforts.
+The committee relied heavily on propaganda to encourage people to either enlist in the war effort or generate enthusiasm through participation efforts.